d0k3/GodMode9/README.md

 Fork of [d0k3/GodMode9](https://github.com/d0k3/GodMode9) with super experimental Lua support.

-A simple test...
-Includes Lua 5.4.6 with a few changes for compile-time warnings

 * Makefile.build edited to support a LIBS variable on build

 * Math lib (-lm) now needed for lua